gvergine/com.systemassembly.sm.dsl.parent/README.md

 ![CI](https://github.com/gvergine/com.systemassembly.sm.dsl.parent/workflows/Java%20CI%20with%20Maven/badge.svg)
 # SmDsl
 SmDsl is a state machine domain-specific language that comes with a code generator that produces MISRA-C 2012 compliant source code.
 The code generated does not have any dependencies.
 SmDsl comes in form of Eclipse plugin.
-You can find the latest release of the pluging using the following eclipse update site url:
+You can use the latest release of the plugin using the following eclipse update site url:

 `https://dl.bintray.com/gvergine/SmDsl/`